Jingnan-Jia/segmentation_metrics/README.md

 - Median surface distance
 - Std surface distance

-**Note**: These metrics are **symmetric**, which means the distance from A to B is the same as the distance from B to A.
+**Note**: These metrics are **symmetric**, which means the distance from A to B is the same as the distance from B to A. More detailed explanication of these surface distance based metrics could be found [here](/README_appendix.md).

-For each contour voxel of the segmented volume (A), the Euclidean distance from the closest contour voxel of the reference volume (B) is computed and stored as `list1`.
-This computation is also performed for the contour voxels of the reference volume (B), stored as `list2`. `list1` and `list2` are merged to get `list3`.
-- `Hausdorff distance` is the maximum value of `list3`.
-- `Hausdorff distance 95% percentile` is the 95% percentile of `list3`.
-- `Mean (Average) surface distance` is the mean value of `list3`.
-- `Median surface distance` is the median value of `list3`.
-- `Std surface distance` is the standard deviation of `list3`.

-**References:**
-1. Heimann T, Ginneken B, Styner MA, et al. Comparison and Evaluation of Methods for Liver Segmentation From CT Datasets.
-IEEE Transactions on Medical Imaging.
-2009;28(8):1251–1265.
-2. Yeghiazaryan, Varduhi, and Irina D. Voiculescu.
-"Family of boundary overlap metrics for the evaluation of medical image segmentation."
-Journal of Medical Imaging 5.1 (2018): 015006.
-3. Ruskó, László, György Bekes, and Márta Fidrich.
-"Automatic segmentation of the liver from multi-and single-phase contrast-enhanced CT images."
-Medical Image Analysis 13.6 (2009): 871-882.

 ## Installation